eulogioqt/roumi/README.md

 ---

 ## 1 · Overview
-RoUMI lets an operator **see, edit and analyse** the identities managed by a face‑recognition pipeline **without stopping the robot**.
+RUMI lets an operator **see, edit and analyse** the identities managed by a face‑recognition pipeline **without stopping the robot**.
 Everything runs on **ROS 2**, **FastAPI** and **React**; only one topic and one service are mandatory.